rbrl-2022/rbrl-2022.github.io/index.md

 ## Organizers
-Dr. Mirko Polato, Department of Computer Science, University of Turin, Italy Prof. Fabio Aiolli, Department of Mathematics, University of Padua, Italy
+- Dr. Mirko Polato, Department of Computer Science, University of Turin, Italy\
+  mirko.polato@unito.it

+- Prof. Fabio Aiolli, Department of Mathematics, University of Padua, Italy\
+  aiolli@math.unipd.it